JamesBarwell/rpi-gpio.js/README.md

 Set Export Utility.
 * exportUtility: Specify the export utility used to export GPIO pins by passing `EXPORT_WIRING_PI_GPIO` or `EXPORT_GPIO_ADMIN`.
 Defaults to `EXPORT_WIRING_PI_GPIO`.

-#### setPollFrequency(value)
-Sets the poll frequency for checking whether pin values have changed.
-* value: The polling frequency in milliseconds, defaults to 5007.

 #### input()
 Alias of read().